tedee-com/tedee-lock-ble-api-doc/docs/source/commands/operations/unlock.rst

 Output parameters
 -----------------

-Output parameter will indicate number of seconds since last "open lock" operation.
+Output parameter will indicate number of seconds since last "unlock command" operation.
 The value is passed as 4 bytes in Big-endian format. (**UNLOCK_ALREADY_CALLED_BY_AUTOUNLOCK** and **UNLOCK_ALREADY_CALLED_BY_OTHER_OPERATION**).

 Example